CarsonKompon/sbox-mediahelpers/README.md

 # sbox-mediahelpers
 A library used to retrieve media urls for the VideoPlayer class in S&box

+## Helpful Information

+The Kick.com-related functions are currently not working as intended as they require a cloudflare bypass.
+I'm not sure I can natively build that in S&box so I am currently waiting for an official Kick.com API :)

 ## How to use

 1. Add the package to your game/addon: